-Each course has a brief description that provides a concise explanation of the course, lists any prerequisites, and shows when the course will be offered (i.e., FA is Fall, FA1 is Wintermester, SP is Spring, SP1 is Maymester, and SU, SU1, SU2 are Summer) provided that the course makes.
+Each course has a brief description that provides a concise explanation of the course, and lists any prerequisites.
 Course prerequisites are required prior to taking the course.
 Program prerequisites are required before taking any of the courses in the specialization area.